Dev-Akashili/HotelListing-API/README.md

 3. Navigate to the directory and in the terminal run migrations:
   - `dotnet ef database update`
   - The above runs against the default local server, using the connection string in `appsettings.Development.json`

+4. Run `dotnet run` in the terminal and navigate to https://localhost:7107 to test API